gforge/criterion_ignore/README.md

     seq:add(nn.SoftMax())
     prl:add(seq)
-    -- First parameter is weight while the second is the ignore label criterion:add{
+    -- First parameter is weight while the second is the ignore label --  the argcheck allows you though to specify the actual argument names criterion:add{
         criterion = nn.ClassNLLCriterion(),
         ignore = 0